Analysis | A bad two weeks for conservative media’s crusade to find Democratic scandals

 Tucker Carlson said Wednesday that “Hillary Clinton’s minions had spied on Donald Trump’s campaign and on Trump at the White House.”
 He added Thursday — the same night as the new Durham filing — that Clinton’s “campaign spied on Donald Trump in the White House.”

 What comes next is utterly predictable.
-If they even acknowledge Durham debunked their claims — which is a big “if” given Durham did so somewhat indirectly — the argument will be that, okay, maybe there wasn’t spying on Trump in the White House, but what about collecting data on Trump Tower!
+If conservative media even acknowledges Durham debunked their claims — which is a big “if” given Durham did so somewhat indirectly — the argument will be that, okay, maybe there wasn’t spying on Trump in the White House, but what about collecting data on Trump Tower!
 (Nevermind that calling this “infiltrating” or “spying” or “hacking” is highly suspect, given the type of data collected.)

 This is what happened with crack pipes.
 It was no longer that the government actually confirmed sending crack pipes, which it didn’t; it was that it was possible that it was about to do so, and maybe the government shouldn’t be involved in harm-mitigation kits for drug users in the first place.

-Which, okay, we can debate whether that’s a good idea or whether lines might have been crossed by those trying to probe Trump’s connections with Russia.
+Which, okay, we can debate whether that’s a good idea just as we can debate whether lines might have been crossed by those trying to probe Trump’s connections with Russia.
 But we should at least start with a base-level understanding of what is and isn’t actually being alleged or in evidence.
 And for two weeks running now, certain people have been pretty uninterested in being at all discerning about that — both before and after their read on the situation has been shot down.